Tracking (dog): Factors that influence tracking ability

 A member of search and rescue and his dog looking for survivors in the aftermath of 9/11.

-There are many different factors which influence a dogs ability to successfully determine the directionality of a track.
+There are many different factors which influence a dog's ability to successfully determine the directionality of a track.
 The age, sex, and even personality of a dog can greatly influence tracking behaviour.
-Male dogs have been described to more accurately determine the direction of a trail than female dogs.
+Male dogs have been said to more accurately determine the direction of a trail than female dogs.
 It is hypothesized that this is due to the evolutionary history of male dogs.
 Male olfactory ability of canines is superior to that of females because historically it was their duty to find mates and mark territory.
-Canine olfactory sensitivity is also found to diminish, therefore younger dogs tend to have superior tracking than older dogs.
+Canine olfactory sensitivity is also found to diminish, therefore younger dogs tend to have superior tracking to that of older dogs.
 Personality traits of dogs affect both their ability to be successfully trained and their ability to successfully track.
 Dogs that are more active and confident tend to perform better during training activities and tracking activities.

 The mannerisms of the handler working with the dog can also affect tracking ability.
 It has been discovered that humans and animals share very specific social skills that enable them to bond and work together effectively.
 Adaptations of social tolerance and attentiveness has enabled dogs to participate in cooperative problem solving with their human counterparts.
-Social attentiveness refers to an animals ability to pay attention to their partners actions and behave accordingly.
+Social attentiveness refers to an animal's ability to pay attention to their partner's actions and behave accordingly.
 It is this factor that explains how dogs are capable of interpreting and reacting to cues from their handler.
 Pointing, gaze shifting, and facial expressions demonstrated by the handler can be used by the canine to locate objects and follow a certain direction.
-Although usually purposeful, unconscious signals are also capable of being interpreted by canines while working with humans.
-Therefore, handlers are trained to be cautious of their actions when working with their canine in order to ensure their demands are being properly perceived by the dog.
+Canines are even able to interpret the unconscious signals of the humans they work with.
+Therefore, handlers are trained to be cautious of their actions in order to ensure their demands are being properly perceived by the dog.